 You might be eligible for workers’ compensation benefits if you were injured at work.
 If you qualify, you can partially receive payments to replace your paycheck and for medical care related to your injury.
 You may also be eligible for vocational rehabilitation if you need help returning to work.

 Employers in every state must provide their employees with a reasonably safe and healthy work environment.
 Unfortunately, sometimes employers fail to fulfill this duty, and employees are injured.
-Occasionally, however, employees can still be injured on the job even when every effort has been made to make a workplace safe.
-These injuries may include everything from broken bones, aggravations of pre-existing conditions, occupational illnesses, and even psychological damages.
+Occasionally, however, employees can still be injured on the job even when every effort has been made to make the workplace safe.
+These injuries may include everything from broken bones to aggravations of pre-existing conditions, occupational illnesses and even psychological damages.

-The next step you can take to protect your rights is filing a claim with the state's workers' compensation court or industrial court.
-Again, this puts your employer, the court, and your employer's insurance company on formal notice of your injury.
+The next step you can take to protect your rights is to file a claim with the state’s workers’ compensation court or industrial court.
+Again, this puts your employer, the court and your employer’s insurance company on formal notice of your injury.
 Once your claim is filed, certain automatic protections are immediately put in place.

-When getting injured at work, you could lose possible work days, which means a loss in wages; if you are injured on the job and cannot work, come to Castel & Hall, where we can get you the compensation you deserve.
+When getting injured at work, you could lose possible work days, which means a loss in wages.
+If you are injured on the job and cannot work, come to Castel & Hall, LLP., where we can get you the compensation you deserve.